 The ACE Wind Turbine in Avonmouth will generate enough energy to power the equivalent of 3,850 homes.

-The West of England Local Energy Scheme is part of the Low Carbon Challenge Fund (LCCF), managed by WECA and funded from the European Regional Development Fund (ERDF).
-LCCF is a £4.2m project with £1.7m grant available.
+The Local Energy Scheme is part of the Low Carbon Challenge Fund (LCCF).
+This is managed by the Combined Authority and funded from the European Regional Development Fund (ERDF) (£2.1m) and the West of England Recovery Fund (£1.9m).
+The Ministry of Housing, Communities and Local Government is the Managing Authority for ERDF.
 Established by the European Union, ERDF helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
-This is confirmed funding and will be unaffected by Brexit.
+This is confirmed funding and will be unaffected by the EU transition.

-Organisations keen to partner with the West of England to create a resilient and affordable energy system for the area can get further advice and information from the South West Energy Hub.
-You can access their website via this link https://www.westofengland-ca.gov.uk/south-west-energy-hub/.
-The Hub offers support in development and implementing energy projects, and step-by-step advice business cases to planning and financing.
+Organisations who want to partner with the West of England to create a resilient and affordable energy system can get further advice from the South West Energy Hub.
+The Hub offers support in developing and implementing local energy projects as well as step-by-step advice for business cases, from planning to financing.